sjbylo/lab-ocp4/workshop/content/exercises/60-add-test-database.md

 vote-app-3-p2j4w    1/1     Running     0          7m45s
 ```

+- Note that all the `state` of the application is stored in the database.
+Each container/pod is therefore `stateless` and can be freely stopped and started, as needed.

 Check the application is still working as expected.
 Data should not be lost:

 [Open the Vote Application](http://vote-app-%project_namespace%.%cluster_subdomain%/)